Eighth Circuit Vacates FTC’s “Click-to-Cancel” Rule Just Days Before It Was Set to Take Effect

 Consider the long-term growth potential of the franchise.
 Does the franchisor offer expansion opportunities?
 Ensure that your contract defines your territory rights clearly and assesses whether exclusivity will benefit your business.

-Renewal, Transfer, and Exit Strategy
+Evaluate Renewal, Transfer, and Exit Strategy

 It’s essential to have a plan for the future.
 Understand the renewal terms of the franchise agreement and whether they are fair.
 Look into the process for transferring or selling the franchise and whether the franchisor has rights that could complicate these actions.
 Planning your exit strategy is just as important as planning your entry into the business.

-Self-Assessment: Are You Ready?
+Self-Assess: Are You Ready?

 Before committing, take a moment for personal and financial reflection.
 Do you have the skills, passion, and financial stability to run the franchise successfully?
 Consider your tolerance for risk, as franchising, like any business, comes with potential ups and downs.